 Fenfluramine - Questions and Answers

-The following Q&A provides relates to the Final Appraisal Document recommending the use of fenfluramine for adults and children (aged 2 and above) for fenfluramine as an add-on therapy to two other anti-epileptic medicines.
+The following Q&A provides relates to the NICE approval for the use of fenfluramine for adults and children (aged 2 and above) for fenfluramine as an add-on therapy to two other anti-epileptic medicines.

 What is fenfluramine?